 - Robins v.
 Spokeo, Inc.136 S. Ct.
 1540 (2016).

 - Birchmeier v.
 Caribbean Cruise Line Inc., 12-cv-4069 (N.D.
 Ill.).

 - Risher v.
 Adecco Inc., 19-cv-05602 (N.D.
 Cal.)

 - In re: Marriott International, Inc., Customer Data Security Breach Litigation, MDL No. 2879 (D. Maryland).

 - People of the State of Illinois, ex rel.
 Kimberly M. Foxx, State’s Attorney of Cook County, Ill. v.
-Facebook, Inc., et al., No. 18-cv-02667 (N.D.
+Facebook, Inc. and Cambridge Analytica, 18-cv-02667 (N.D.
 Ill.).

 - Guest Lecturer at the John Marshall Law School, Complex Litigation (2011-2015).

 - Guest Lecturer at the University of Minnesota Law School (Spring 2016).